You love gaming.

 For example, frame rate issues and slow game speed might be a problem with the video card.
 Therefore, you would upgrade the video card to resolve the issue.
 More RAM would not help.

-Your processor’s capabilities (the CPU) also affects gameplay.
+Your processor’s capabilities (the CPU) also affect gameplay.
 If you are looking to buy a new gaming laptop, you want to make sure to look at all of these details.

 Remember, do not choose a laptop based on RAM alone!